sann05/python-currencycom/README.md

 ## Welcome to the python-currencycom

-This is an unofficial Python wrapper for the Currency.com exchange REST API v1.
+This is an unofficial Python wrapper for the Currency.com exchange REST API v1 and Websockets API.
 I am in no way affiliated with Currency.com, use at your own risk.

 ### Documentation